 D. Every decision of the Zoning Board of Appeals shall be by resolution, each of which shall contain a full record of the findings of the Board in the particular case.
 Each such resolution shall be filed together with all documents pertaining thereto in the office of the Village Clerk, by case number under one or another of the following headings: Interpretations; Special Permits; Variances.
 The Zoning Board of Appeals shall notify the Village Board of Trustees and the Village Planning Board of each special permit and each variance granted under the provisions of this chapter.

 § 65-41.
-Fees for special permits and variances.
+This section reserved for future use